smarticoai/public-api/docs/interfaces/JackpotDetails.md

 • **jp\_currency**: `string`

-base currency of the jackpot
+Base currency of the jackpot

 ___